top of page

 For more information on the many beautiful beaches local to us here at Ysgubor Degwm check out our guide here.

-Dog Pubs
+Dog Eateries

 We have several dog-friendly eateries here on the Llyn Peninsula.
 Here is our brief guide to our local businesses where you can enjoy drinks or a bite to eat together.